cmeeren/Faqt/DOCUMENTATION.md

 // Set the config for a certain scope (until the returned value is disposed) use _ = Config.With(myConfig)

-// Use Config.Current if you need to use the config values (e.g. in your own converters/formatters) myFormatter Config.Current
+// Config.Current is available globally and can be used in your own converters/formatters. myFormatter Config.Current
 ```